Learn more about our Advertising Disclosure

 Bike friendliness score 72 72

-Other things to consider for your Arlington vs. Chicago move
+Other things to consider for your Arlington to Chicago move

 • State licensing: In Illinois, regulations on in-state moves and local movers are set forth by the Illinois Commerce Commission.
 To move household goods locally and intrastate, companies need to have a Certificate of Public Convenience and Necessity, so make sure the companies you’re considering have one and that it’s current.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Ensure the company you choose is licensed to handle your move.

 • State regulator: To confirm a moving company’s license in Illinois, visit the state’s public utilities commission.